AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-4.md

 <!--- MC-42639-->

 *  Shoppers can now place orders without errors after a session timeout in deployments where persistent shopping cart is enabled.
-Previously, {{ site.data.var.ce }} displayed a payment error after a session timeout.
+Previously, Magento Open Source displayed a payment error after a session timeout.

 <!--- MC-42638-->